zach-capalbo/flammarion/Readme.md

 ## Installation

-First you need to install [electron](http://electron.atom.io/) and make sure it's in your path.
+First, you need to install [electron](http://electron.atom.io/) or [chrome](http://www.google.com/chrome) and make sure it's in your path. (*Note:* On Windows, currently only chrome works, but you don't need to worry about putting it in your path.)

 Then you can install the gem:

 ```
 gem install flammarion